raya77/target.en/help/c-recommendations/introduction-to-recommendations.md

 ---
 keywords: Recommendations;intro;introduction;webinar;demo
-description: Learn about Recommendations activities in Adobe Target that automatically display content that might interest your customers based on previous user activity or other algorithms.
+description: Learn about Recommendations activities in Adobe [!DNL Target] that automatically display content that might interest your customers based on previous user activity or other algorithms.
 title: What Are Recommendations Activities?
 feature: Recommendations
 exl-id: bc4d9a46-ea21-4687-b8a0-7f2e1dc33ebf